 Full Spectrum CBD– contains an array of cannabinoids, CBD terpenes, and vitamins.
 However, it contains negligible amounts of THC which will not have a psychoactive effect and makes the product legal.

 Broad-spectrum CBD is full-spectrum CBD without any THC.

 Terpenes are the chemicals found in plants that give them their scent, color and flavor.

 A few terpenes that can be found in the cannabis plant are Limonene, Caryophyllene, Humulene, Linalool, Myrcene, and Pinene.

-The human body contains a specialized system called the endocannabinoid system (ECS), which is involved in regulating a variety of functions including sleep, appetite, pain and immune system response.
+The human body contains a specialized system called the endocannabinoid system (ECS), which is involved in regulating a variety of functions of the body.

 The legal allowance is 0.3% or less of THC.

 CBD consumers can protect themselves by only purchasing products from brands that provide third-party testing results, product ingredients, and information about the manufacturing process.